ReedSyllas/solid-state-tools/README.md

 > [!NOTE]
 > The getter passed to `createCouple` is always [memoized](https://docs.solidjs.com/concepts/derived-values/memos).
-> This has the consequence that the getter is invoked immediately during creation of the couple.
+> This immediately invokes the getter, so keep that in mind.

 By the way!
 A `createCouple` call, like any expression that evaluates to a signal, can be converted into an atom so that the getter and setter are merged into one.